flutter/flutter/CONTRIBUTING.md

 To start working on a patch:

+ * Make sure you are in the `engine/src/flutter` directory.
  * `git fetch upstream`
  * `git checkout upstream/master -b name_of_your_branch`
  * Hack away.
 Please peruse our